DataFire/Integrations/integrations/generated/amazonaws_apigateway/README.md

 * String `string`

 ### TagResourceRequest
-* TagResourceRequest `object`: Adds or updates Tags on a gievn resource.
+* TagResourceRequest `object`: Adds or updates a tag on a given resource.
   * tags **required** [MapOfStringToString](#mapofstringtostring)

 ### Tags
-* Tags `object`: A collection of Tags associated with a given resource.
+* Tags `object`: The collection of tags.
+Each tag element is associated with a given resource.
   * tags [MapOfStringToString](#mapofstringtostring)

 ### Template